YushuaiJi/UnIS/README.md

 ## Terminal

 After you run the command, you will generate the csv file.
-It will show our experiments result.
+It will show our experiment results.